Danish Bombshell Josephine Skriver Wears Just A Robe In Sizzling New Instagram Pic

 Three days ago, Skriver was spotted on their social media stream during a workout session.
 She posted a photo and video of herself completing exercises with a giant, circular weight that she held in front of her chest.
 It was marked “10 lb,” and she rocked a pair of skintight black leggings and a light-colored sports bra.
 The bra featured a zipper in the center.

-The video showed the model completing a series of squats, as she moved her feet out to the side.
+The video showed the model completing a series of squats as she moved her feet out to the side.
 Plus, she completed each repetition by raising the weight completely above her head.

-This update has been liked over 28,000 times.
+This update has been liked more than 28,000 times.
 And for those who can’t seem to get enough of Josephine, check out a past update where she rocked black lingerie.

 Delivered To Your INBOX